numbas/editor-docs/source/jme-reference.rst

     **Examples**: ``"hello there"``, ``'hello there'``, ``""" I said, "I'm Mike's friend" """``

+    See functions related to :ref:`jme-fns-strings`.

 .. data:: list

     An ordered list of elements of any data type.

     **Examples**: ``[0,1,2,3]``, ``[a,b,c]``, ``[true,false,true]``

+    See functions related to :ref:`jme-fns-lists`.

 .. data:: dict